 Contact us at

 | How To

-The RAMCHECK LX memory tester is a powerful tool for repairing defective DIMM and SODIMM modules by pinpointing the defect and identifying the defective chip.
+The RAMCHECK LX memory tester for repairing defective DIMM and SODIMM modules by pinpointing the defect and identify the defective chip.
 Of course, the first thing you need to do is test the suspect module to confirm that it is faulty.
 This takes just a few seconds with RAMCHECK LX.

 RAMCHECK LX will quickly identify the module's speed, size and type, and give a pass/fail message.
 RAMCHECK LX error messages also generally identify the relevant pins (circuit connections to the test socket) of the module being tested which are associated with the problem.
 It is designed to provide you with explicit error data to enable you to identify the defective component(s) on the module.